SebuBergman/Portfolio_WebApp/README.md

 - Navbar
 - Text telling all about me and my skills
 - Amazing framer motion transitions
-- Amazing css using sass
+- Amazing css using SASS

 <!-- Color Reference -->